Trying-1/bulk-video-cropper/docs/discount-system.md

 ### Running a New Promotion

-1. Go to `/admin/discounts` in your application
+1. Go to `/admin/subscriptions` in your application
-2. In the Premium or Pro plan section:
-   - Toggle "Active" to ON
+2. You can manage promotions in two ways:
+   - Through the Subscription Plans tab to edit plan-specific discounts
+   - Through the Promotion Codes tab to create and manage all promotions
+3. To create a new promotion:
+   - Enter a unique promotion code (e.g., SUMMER20)
-   - Set your desired discount percentage
+   - Set discount percentage and applicable plans
-   - Enter original and discounted prices
+   - Configure start and end dates
-   - Set an end date for the promotion
-   - Create a promo code
-3. Click "Save Changes"
+   - Set maximum usage limits and visual styling
+   - Toggle "Active" status to make it live
+4. The changes are stored in Firestore and immediately reflected on the pricing page

 ### Ending a Promotion